Creative ways to effectively market your photography business.

 You’ll want to keep a calendar and sign-up sheet in order to keep track of bookings and to avoid double bookings.
 It’s also a good idea to let clients know that there are no refunds or chances to reschedule if they don’t make it to their appointment.
 Be specific about being paid for time only and that any additional purchases are separate.
 It’s also highly recommended that you give the client a time limit for the shoot as well as how many people are included.
 If they want additional people to be included then rather charge an additional fee.
 Set aside specific dates and times to deal with Groupon clients so that you can spend the rest of your time on your other clients.

 23) Giveaway gift cards.
 Allowing clients to purchase photography gift cards is a great marketing idea for photographers, especially during the holiday season.
 According to a survey from the National Retail Federation, approximately 81% of adults in America will purchase one gift card during the holidays if not more.
 Gift cards let clients take advantage of a special offer now while still having the flexibility to schedule their photoshoot at a less busy time of the year.
 Below are 5 ways to use gift cards in your photography marketing plan:

 Print your gift cards on quality paper and present them in beautiful packaging.
 Include details such as the gift card amount, expiration date and any relevant disclaimers.

-- Run a contest.
-Use a company such as heyo.com or www.rafflecopter.com to collect email addresses.
+25) Run a contest.
+Use a company like Vyper to collect email addresses.
 Have the contest run for around 7 days and keep the mechanics as simple as possible.
 They should only have to provide their name and email in order to sign up.
 Send the participants an email update that tells them when the winner will be announced.
 Once the winner is announced you could even send all participants a thank you email, which includes a coupon code that they can use to claim a discount on their next photo session.
 Remember to include an expiration date as motivation for them to sign up sooner.